Meet Our Workshop Leaders:

 - Hands-on Building Maintenance & Home Repair – Part Two

-- Hands-on Electrical & Plumbing Maintenance: Part One
+- Hands-on Electrical & Plumbing Maintenance: Part 1

-- Hands-on Electrical & Plumbing Maintenance: Part Two
+- Hands-on Electrical & Plumbing Maintenance: Part 2

 - Hands-on Electrical Maintenance

 - Hands-On Introduction to Cabinets & Countertops